RuleGraph/worldsim-core/README.md

     - resolved cards (IRI + sha256),
     - minimal run provenance.

-Use this for reproducibility and for training/analysis pipelines to associate exact rule versions.
+Used for reproducibility and for training/analysis pipelines to associate exact rule versions.

 # CLI
 ```